-The last sanctuary for the Silver-studded Blue in the Midlands.
-The reseve is on a large Common that had been a Second World War airfield.
+The last sanctuary for the Silver-studded Blue butterfly in the Midlands.
+The reserve is on a large Common that had been a Second World War airfield.
 A major restoration project is re-instating heathland and grassland vegetation across much of the site

 Other species to look out for

 Foxes, rabbits, polecats, stoats and weasels are present.
 Common Lizards bask in the open in the summer.
 A variety of heathland birds use the reserve, including hobbies and skylarks.

 The reserve covers the western half of Prees Heath - a registered Common that extends to some 126 hectares.

 The old airfield runway runs down the middle of the reserve and the airfield control tower still stands near the northern end.
 On the blocks of arable land, the sandy sub-soil has been brought to the surface so that heathland and grassland can be re-established by seeding.